hyperledger/indy-node/docs/setup-iptables.md

 In order to prevent the indy-node process from reaching of open file descriptors limit caused by clients connections it is strongly recommended to add iptables rule that limits the number of simultaneous clients connections for client port.

+NOTE: limitation of the number of `simultaneous clients connections` does not mean that we limit the number of `simultaneous clients` the indy-node works with in any time.
+The IndySDK client does not keep connection infinitely, it uses the same connection for request-response session with some optimisations, so it's just about connections, not about clients.

 Also iptables can be used to deal with various DoS attacks (e.g. syn flood) but rules' parameters are not estimated yet.

 NOTE: you should be a root to operate with iptables.